MRH submission guidelines

-ORGANIZING YOUR SUBMISSION: You can put together a complete article in MS Word or Open Office (free) and save it as a ".doc" format.
-If you like, build the article in Word complete with images and captions in the locations you think they should go.
+ORGANIZING YOUR SUBMISSION: You can put together a complete article in MS Word, Open Office (free) or Libre Office (free) and save it as a ".doc" format.
+If you like, build the article in Word complete with images and captions in the locations you think they should go and save it as a PDF format.
 This helps us see what you had in mind for the final article, however this kind of format makes it very difficult to pasteup the actual article because we have to deconstruct your entire article into its component pieces for placement.

 Your submission should include the following so we can easily assemble the article in our publishing software: